Estimate Time5 min

 For instance, one XYZ 50 call option would grant the owner the right to buy 100 shares of XYZ stock at $50, regardless of what the current market price is.
 In this example, $50 is the strike price (this can also be known as the exercise price), XYZ is the stock, and call is the type of option (as opposed to a put, which grants the buyer the right to sell the stock at a predetermined price).

-Assuming a stock were trading at $60, if you had purchased a call option on that stock with a strike price of $50, you would be able to exercise that option and purchase the stock at $50, even though the stock was trading at $60.
+Assuming a stock was trading at $60, if you had purchased a call option on that stock with a strike price of $50, you would be able to exercise that option and purchase the stock at $50, even though the stock was trading at $60.

 Suppose you purchased one XYZ 50 call option for $3 (i.e., the premium or cost of the option), and exercised it after the underlying stock had risen to $60.
 Your profit, before taxes and transaction costs, would be $700.
 This is calculated as the $60 stock price minus the $50 option strike price minus the $3 purchase price, times 100 (because each options contract covers 100 shares of the underlying stock).1